 What is LIKEtoKNOW.it and how do I use it?

-LIKEtoKNOW.it is the platform Reward Style created to allow people to shop Instagram photos, but it’s turned into it’s own shoppable app outside of the Instagram platform.
-There are a few different ways to shop through bloggers you follow.
+LIKEtoKNOW.it is the app Reward Style created to allow people to shop Instagram photos, but it’s turned into its own shoppable app outside of the Instagram platform.
+Users can search and follow their favorite bloggers, search for shoppable inspiration, and save items to their wishlist all within the app.

 How do I make sure a blogger gets credit for my purchase?